VB students squat before VC's car, stop him from reaching office | Education

 - India

-A section of Visva-Bharati students Tuesday squatted on the road and prevented its Vice Chancellor Prof Bidyut Chakraborty, who is confined in his official residence for about a fortnight due to protests by the students, from reaching his office.
+Several Visva-Bharati students Tuesday squatted on the road near his residence and prevented its Vice Chancellor Prof Bidyut Chakraborty from driving out to his office.

+The VC of the central university has been confined in his quarters for a fortnight by agitating students.
+On Tuesday a woman student rushed and squatted before his car as the VC was about to leave his official residence, located inside the Santiniketan campus, for his office in the evening, a university spokesperson said.

 The security guards tried to persuade them to leave and Chakraborty went back to his residence.